j3soon/PortableConfiguration/README.md

 ## Examples

-See [ConfigurationData.Sample](ConfigurationData.Sample) for more usages.
+See [PortableConfiguration.Sample](PortableConfiguration.Sample) for more usages.